Wisevg/replace_short_php_tags/README.md

 # Replace short PHP tags

-Can replace all short php tags in a file or in all files in directory.
+Can replace all short php tags in a file or in all files in a directory.

 Replaces "<?=" with "<?php echo " and "<?" with "<?php "